 Popcorn lung may not even be the most worrisome aspect of e-cigarettes.
-Stories have emerged a lot since the popularization of vapes and e-cigarettes about unsafe, faulty batteries overheating and causing e-cigarettes to explode in someone’s pocket - or worse, in their face.
+Product liability stories have emerged a lot since the popularization of vapes and e-cigarettes about unsafe, faulty batteries overheating and causing e-cigarettes to explode in someone’s pocket - or worse, in their face.

 These are not random accidents happening far away, either.
 They’re stories with consistently similar explanations, in nearby states like Kentucky.
 Each story that comes out from elsewhere, illustrates and enhances the importance of tough regulations here.